Est. 1824 · Fourth-Oldest UGA Building · Home of the Demosthenian Literary Society (Founded 1803) · Civil War Union Headquarters · Toombs Oak Fragment

 The building's most prominent historical episode came during the Civil War, when occupying Union troops used the hall as a headquarters.
 The hall's interior preserves a number of 19th-century elements, and the society maintains custom and tradition around the second-floor chamber.

 The building also famously contains a fragment of the Toombs Oak.
-Robert Toombs (1810 to 1885), Demosthenian Society alumnus, lawyer, U.S. Congressman, and later Confederate Secretary of State, gave his commencement-week speech under an oak tree outside the chapel after being expelled from UGA.
-Local tradition holds that the same oak was struck by lightning at the precise moment of Toombs's death in 1885 and never recovered; part of its stump is preserved on the second floor of Demosthenian Hall.
+Robert Toombs (1810 to 1885), Demosthenian Society alumnus, lawyer, U.S. Congressman, and later Confederate Secretary of State, is said in campus tradition to have given a commencement-week speech under an oak tree outside the chapel after being expelled from UGA.
+A popular legend holds that the same oak was struck by lightning at the moment of Toombs's death in 1885, but this is a documented fabrication — the story was invented by journalist Henry W. Grady, and the tree actually collapsed in 1908.
+A fragment associated with the oak is preserved on the second floor of Demosthenian Hall.

 Sources